 So before we can answer the question of whether stress is an endurance athlete’s friend or a foe, it is important to understand that we benefit from training stress if it is accompanied by an adequate amount of recovery.
 It is this balanced state that elicits positive change.
 This is when the right amount and type of stress supports our athletic goals and is, therefore, a friend.

 But once this equilibrium is disturbed, the body will still adapt but the results are often undesirable or even destructive.
 The term commonly used for this dreaded negative adaptation is overtraining.
 If you’re a Star Wars fan, you can think of training stress as “The Force” that, if left uncontrolled, can turn from the “Light” to the “Dark Side.”
 What was once a strong ally can easily become your worst nightmare if you allow yourself to give in to emotional and fear-based decisions to determine your training needs.

 Triathlon (or any sport for that matter) should complement your life rather than take over it.
-As much as we would like to eat, breathe, and sleep triathlon, the best compromise is to find a balance, adjust your expectations, and set realistic goals
+As much as we would like to eat, breathe, and sleep triathlon, the best compromise is to find balance, adjust expectations, and set realistic goals.

 Don’t set yourself up for failure by measuring your success by the number of hours you spend training or your ability to follow your training program to a T. Take all sources of stress into consideration, be consistent but flexible in your approach to training, and let your active lifestyle enable you to be a winner both inside and outside the sport.